 Do I need a reservation?

 Reservations are required for guided tours and Kids Free Days.
-Reservations are recommended for self-guided tours and candlelight tours, as capacity is being limited during the pandemic.
+Reservations are recommended for self-guided tours and candlelight tours.
 Reservations are not necessary for the Cupcake Café.

 Are you open for walk-ins on Sundays?

-The Paine is open for candlelight tours from 5:00–8:00 pm on Sundays (except on Sunday, December 12, during which the Paine is closed for a private event) and “walk-ins” will be admitted as capacity allows; reservations are recommended.
+The Paine is open for candlelight tours from 5:00–8:00 pm on select Sundays; reservations are recommended.
 The Paine is open for guided tours only on Sunday afternoons, and reservations are required.

 What will I do on a Self-guided Tour?